stts-se/wstats/README.md

 The program will print running progress and basic statistics to standard error.<br/>
-A complete word frequency list will be printed to standard out.
+A complete word frequency list will be printed to standard out (limited by min freq, if set).

 Wikipedia dumps: https://dumps.wikimedia.org/backup-index.html